ChrisWiegman/chriswiegman.com/content/posts/2014-01-09-beginning-backbone-js.md

   </p>

   <p>
-    With the explosion of JavaScript-based applications on the web, the need for more structured approaches&nbsp;to code management is more important than ever. &nbsp;Backbone.js helps create applications that separate models from views, enabling developers to avoid spaghetti code.&nbsp;<em>Beginning Backbone.js&nbsp;</em>will gently guide you into this amazingly powerful library, and help you ramp up to building professional applications.
+    With the explosion of JavaScript-based applications on the web, the need for more structured approaches to code management is more important than ever.
+Backbone.js helps create applications that separate models from views, enabling developers to avoid spaghetti code. <em>Beginning Backbone.js </em>will gently guide you into this amazingly powerful library, and help you ramp up to building professional applications.
 Integrate Backbone.js into your work today with this indispensable book.
   </p>

   <p>